-- Court ordered custody document - For children in out-of-home foster care, Department of Health and Human Services (DHHS) verification of placement that shows reunification plan is required. - For tenants serving as foster parents, DHHS verification of placement is required. - Divorce decree showing custodial arrangements - Child support order - Other verifications to be determined including student profile record from school or self-certification from custodial parent.
+- a.
+Court ordered custody document - For children in out-of-home foster care, Department of Health and Human Services (DHHS) verification of placement that shows reunification plan is required. - For tenants serving as foster parents, DHHS verification of placement is required. - b.
+Divorce decree showing custodial arrangements - c.
+Child support order - d.
+Other verifications to be determined including student profile record from school or self-certification from custodial parent.

-PART XIII LEASE TERMINATIONS
+SECTION XIII LEASE TERMINATIONS